 If you’ve stumbled across this article, it may be because you are planning an upcoming photoshoot for your brand.
 How exciting!
+Adding brand colors in your photoshoot can seem like a big task.
+Let us show you how in this article!

 Let’s say your brand colors are black, grey, and light blue.
 You will want your backdrop to be styled in a way that complements those colors.
 Use mostly neutrals with no other bright colors that will compete with your brand.
 A white background is always a safe bet if you are unsure.